johyexson/Churn_Analysis/README.md

 - Sql(PostgreSQL)
 - Tableau
 # Methods
-- Cleaned and transformed data in Excel
+- Loaded the CSV file in Excel for wrangling
+- Checked for duplicates, renamed the columns and and ensured consistent formatting
 - Modelled the data in order to identify pattern and trends
 - Executed queries in order to extract insights from the data
 - Developed a dashboard for visualising the results using PowerBI desktop